 - Can I enhance my photo?
 For example, apply a smoothing filter to my skin.

 You can’t retouch or enhance the photo in any way, including basic contrast and brightness adjustment done with an image editor.
 However, you can change the background if it’s not appropriate and fill it with the required color.

 - How many photos do I need to take?

 You need one photo, but it’s better to have a couple more, just in case.

 Why It’s Better to Pick Passport Photo Maker?

 Passport Photo Maker is extremely easy to use, so you can make a Green Card photo in just a few clicks, without hiring a professional photographer.
 What’s more, you can create photos for other documents thanks to the built-in passport, student card, driving license, and visa photo sizes.
 If you like traveling, this software will be a real treasure for you since it has one of the largest databases with 130+ countries.
 The smart printing module lets you print several ID types on one paper sheet.
 So you will be able to save money on both taking photos and printing them.

 The long list of official requirements often looks intimidating.
 However, with Passport Photo Maker, you’ll be able to create a photo that meets all of them pretty easily.
 Don’t have a Windows PC or feel better off with a pocket photo editor?
 Equip yourself with Passport Photo & ID Maker compatible with iPhones, iPads, and iPods, or use it on your Mac.
 Don’t let your American dream go away.
-Create a Green Card photo right now and maybe your dream will come true this year.
+Create a Green Card photo right now, and maybe your dream will come true this year.